It's too hard to work at a big company and build a startup on nights and weekends.

 I get it; it's not easy to go full-time on your stuff.
 We have families to support.
 I come from poverty, and I have a lot of people relying on me, so I know all about it.
 But the goal ought to be to get to that position as soon as possible.

-Also, all of our projects had some marginal success, and all are useful.
-One has thousands of users, one we've sold, another we've merged.
-On top of it all, we learned a ton, even from the ones that "failed."
+Also, all of our projects had some marginal success, and all are useful in some way, even if just for scraps.
+One has thousands of users still, one we've sold.
+On top of it all, we had scraps, even from the ones that "failed."
 So this is not an essay discouraging you from starting side projects.
 Contrary, this is an essay about starting them so you can learn and figure out what's important to you.

 Once you start a side project, you may learn, like I did, that it's not enough.
-You may discover that you have to chase your dreams with all your energy and focus to create something big.
+You may discover that you have to chase your dreams with all your energy and focus to make them real.

 Here is what Derek Sivers has to say about deciding to go all-in: